TOM WEST – The Man Who Wrote His Western Stories In Gunsmoke

 Hard Trail To Santa Fe (1980)

-* As written by Peter Field
+* As by Peter Field

-** As written by Roy Manning
+** As by Roy Manning

 Tom only published one non-fiction title:

-HEROES ON HORSEBACK: The Story of the Pony Express, by Tom West, Four Winds Press, New York, 1969; Blackie & Son, London and Glasgow, 1972
+HEROES ON HORSEBACK: The Story of the Pony Express, by Tom West, Four Winds Press, New York, 1969; Blackie & Son, London and Glasgow, 1972.

-On a number of occasions, Tom donated some of his published manuscripts to the University of Wyoming American Heritage Center for their Western Writers archives.
+On a number of occasions, Tom donated some of his published Western stories manuscripts to the University of Wyoming American Heritage Center for their Western Writers archives.
 They were sent directly to the university from ACE Books offices in New York City.
 The Tom West Collection (“circa 1950 – circa 1970”), Accession Number 00528, is stored in two containers at the Heritage Center.
 “There are no access restrictions on the materials for research purposes, and the collection is open to the public.”
 [1]

 Tom West novelWHO WAS TOM WEST?